toddamoda/pyyxellsfgffg/docs/source/pipelines.rst

 Pipelines
 ===========

 The core algorithm of the architecture is the Detection pipeline allowing to host any type of models in an arbitrary number.
-This is either a CCD or a CMOS Detection pipeline inheriting relevant subclasses, properties, functions from a general Detection pipeline class.
+This is either a *CCDDetectionPipeline** or a *CMOSDetectionPipeline* inheriting subclasses, properties and functions from a general *DetectionPipeline* class.

 Inside the pipeline the models are grouped into 7 different levels per detector type imitating the working principle of the detector, for example